-St Lucy's School is an independent Catholic Special School which is part of Dominican Education Australia (DEA).
-St Lucy's provides for children with a wide range of disabilities.
+St Lucy's School is an independent Special School which is part of Dominican Education Australia (DEA).
+In the Catholic Dominican tradition, it is a community enriched by difference; inspiring learning for a life of purpose.

 Introduction

 St Lucy's is an independent Catholic special school, providing education for students with disabilities.